Paris Campbell Grace: Career

 Campbell began her career performing stand-up comedy after graduating from high school.
 She has appeared on shows at The Stand, Jimmy Kimmel's Comedy Club, New York Comedy Club, and Broadway Comedy Club.

 Campbell is a TikToker and previously was employed by Apple Inc. as a hardware engineer.
-A TikTok video she made about how to deal with a stolen iPhone went viral, receiving over five million views within a twenty-four hour period.
+A TikTok video she made about how to deal with a stolen iPhone went viral, receiving over five million views within a twenty-four-hour period.
 Campbell claimed Apple threatened to fire her after she made the video.
 She was later fired from Apple over an issue regarding medical leave during the COVID-19 pandemic.

 She was featured in The New York Times, New York Post, Fortune, and Unilad.

-Campbell is a member of the band the Mississippi Medicals, along with Laura Jane Grace, Matt Patton, and Mikey Erg.
+Campbell was a member of the band the Mississippi Medicals, along with Laura Jane Grace, Matt Patton, and Mikey Erg.
 They released their first two singles, "All Fucked Out" and "Karma's Coming Close", in June and July 2024, respectively.
 On July 30, 2024, they announced their upcoming six-track EP titled "Give an Inch", which was released on September 6, 2024.
-She is also a member of the band Laura Jane Grace in the Trauma Tropes.
+She was also a member of the band Laura Jane Grace in the Trauma Tropes.
 She was a co-writer on the band's album Adventure Club.

+In late-2024, Campbell founded her publication and website, GRLCHLD, and began self-publishing zines and personal essays through this.
+Around this time, Campbell also began printing and distributing physical copies of 'GRLCHLD,' which are intermittently available online, and may also occasionally be found on the shelves of indie bookshops across the United States.

+In 2025, after parting ways from her previous musical projects, Campbell announced a solo musical project, under which she goes by "GIRLCHILD," and has shared that she is working on music set to release in late-2026.

 Personal life

 Campbell married American rock musician Laura Jane Grace in Las Vegas on December 18, 2023, after having met the month before.
-On July 17, 2025, following allegations of emotional and verbal abuse shared by Campbell on social media expressing that she felt “unsafe,” Grace moved out of their shared Chicago home.
+On July 17, 2025, following allegations of emotional and verbal abuse shared by Campbell on social media expressing that she felt "unsafe," Grace moved out of their shared Chicago home.